Aitzaz-Saleem/Detection-of-Tomato-Leaf-Diseases-Using-CNN/README.md

-# Detection of diseases in Tomato Leaves
+# Detection of Diseases in Tomato Leaves

 I have developed a deep learning model for the detection of diseases in tomato leaves.
 This model is a Convolutional Neural Network (CNN) implemented using the TensorFlow framework.
 The training process was accelerated by utilizing a GPU, which significantly improved the training speed.
 <br>